UPPMAX/uppmax_intro_python/docs/morning_session/lecture.md

     ```
     module load python/3.10.8
     ```

+### Pick how to work

+There are multiple ways to develop Python code:

+- Using Python scripts with a text editor
+- Using the Python interpreter
+- Using IPython
+- Using Jupyter

 We can work with Python either interactively or by writing our code into files (so-called Python scripts) with the `.py` suffix.